informaticascw/arcade/README.md

 # startup guide

-To initialize the startup files, you'll have to enter terminal and type `mv Downloads/arcade-install ~` then `nano ~/.config/labwc/init` then enter `lxterminal -e /arcade-install.sh`.
-If you've done this press Ctrl + O, Enter, Ctrl + X to to save and quit.
-You can now reboot the pi 5.
+To initialize the startup files, you'll have to enter terminal and type `mv Downloads/arcade-install ~` then `nano ~/.config/labwc/init` and lastly `lxterminal -e /arcade-install.sh`.
+Once you've done this press Ctrl + O, Enter, Ctrl + X to to save and quit.
+You can now reboot the pi 5 and it should configure itself.